 How Much Do Subdivision Bonds Cost?

-Subdivision bond cost is based on the following:
+Subdivision improvement bond cost is based on the following:

 - Contract size and terms